Herbert Marshall: Affair with Gloria Swanson

 A few months into their relationship, Marshall became a subject of media gossip after a confrontation at El Morocco in New York City.
 A photographer snapped pictures of the couple dining together.
-The photos were published in newspapers and magazines.
 When Marshall saw that Swanson was annoyed by the photographer, he "went into one of the most spectacular rages of all times," according to Modern Screen.
 In a syndicated column, Ed Sullivan wrote that he watched Marshall "rise violently" from his seat and chase the cameraman down the aisles between the nightclub's tables.

 Around two months after this incident, Marshall again received substantial publicity after screenwriter John Monk Saunders (husband of actress Fay Wray) punched him in the face and knocked him to the floor at a dinner party given by director Ernst Lubitsch.
 According to a wire report, Marshall took exception to something Saunders said about Gloria Swanson.
 Later that night, after Marshall called Saunders a derogatory name, Saunders hit him while he was, in his own words, "seated...and looking in an opposite direction".
 Wray later added details unreported at the time.
 According to her, Marshall referred to Saunders as a "bestial bastard" after the screenwriter ogled Swanson's décolletage.
 Articles about the incident commonly mentioned Marshall's prosthetic leg, which had only very rarely been talked about in the press up to that point.